Employee Benefits Professionals: 5 Digital Tips to Prospect & Sell PART 1

 - Then, we use the lessons from the interviews in classes we teach.
 Like this one.
 Which we’ll post in a blog.
 Like this one.
 And share it across those other channels.

 The goal of all of these channels is to increase viewership, social followers, email audience, class attendees, and then – clients.

 You don’t have to do all this with your content.
 But take the lesson to recycle whatever content you curate and modify it for the channels you use.

-I’ll continue with Tips #3, 4 and 5 in the second installment of this article.
-It’ll be posted in a week.
-Please email me at email@example.com with your questions, stories, and ideas of what’s working this year on building your own digital presence.
+Click here to read part two of this series with tips #3, 4 and 5.
+Please email me at firstname.lastname@example.org with your questions, stories, and ideas of what’s working this year on building your own digital presence.